 Identifying items through use

-If the item is a weapon, armour, ring or amulet, you may want to make sure that you can uncurse it if you need to: a scroll of remove curse will always work, and scrolls of enchant weapon/armour will uncurse weapons and armour, respectively, though using one in such a way is often wasteful.
+If the item is a weapon, armour, ring or amulet, you may want to make sure that you can uncurse it if you need to: a scroll of remove curse will always work.
 Some weapons and armour appear as shiny, runed, glowing, dyed, embroidered etc., while others are "plain".
 Plain equipment is always unbranded and is generally +0, though it may be cursed (in which case it will often have a negative enchantment).
 Equipment with adjectives is often enchanted and may be branded but has a slightly higher chance of being cursed with negative enchantments.
 More exotic descriptors such as "ancient", "humming", or "distressingly furry" indicate artefacts, which can possess dramatic enhancements or maluses (sometimes both at once!)
 Even when unidentified, artifacts will appear in white in the inventory listing.

 Weapons are also fully identified upon wielding, including brand, enchantment, and curse.
 The same applies to artifacts, which will have all of their properties identified when you wield it, though they may have negative properties and or be cursed, so be wary.